Waziup/WaziCloud/broker/broker_spec.md

 * The endpoint for MySQL is `mysql`.
 * The logging level is `INFO`.
 * The logging appender is `console`.
+Here is the link to the official configuration file of cygnus : https://github.com/Waziup/Platform/blob/master/broker/cygnus/agent.conf

 Orion headers
 -------------